cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 * The captured piece, if any.
 Call the fields `capturedX` and `capturedY`.
 * The winner in the field `winner`.

-## With Starport
+## With Ignite CLI

-Now Starport only creates a response object with a single field.
-You can update the object after Starport has run:
+Now Ignite CLI only creates a response object with a single field.
+You can update the object after Ignite CLI has run:

 ```sh
 $ starport scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
 ```

-Starport once more creates all the necessary Protobuf files and the boilerplate for you.
+Ignite CLI once more creates all the necessary Protobuf files and the boilerplate for you.
 All you have left to do is:

 * Add the missing fields to the response in `proto/checkers/tx.proto`: